ashhitch/wp-graphql-yoast-seo/README.md

 [![Total Downloads](https://poser.pugx.org/ashhitch/wp-graphql-yoast-seo/downloads)](https://packagist.org/packages/ashhitch/wp-graphql-yoast-seo)
 [![Monthly Downloads](https://poser.pugx.org/ashhitch/wp-graphql-yoast-seo/d/monthly)](https://packagist.org/packages/ashhitch/wp-graphql-yoast-seo)

-## Please note version 14 of the Yoast Plugin is a major rewrite and will cause issues with this plugin
+## Please note version 14 of the Yoast Plugin is a major rewrite.

-I am working on an update and will release this ASAP, while you wait you can use version 13 of Yoast without issues.
+If you are stuck on version of Yoast before V14 then use vV3 of this plugin.

 This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data.